-After a breakout season in 2015, Tom Rowley will be the athlete to watch in the seasons leading up to the 2018 Winter Olympic Games.
+After a breakout season in 2015, Tom Rowley (center) will be the athlete to watch in the seasons leading up to the 2018 Winter Olympic Games.

 Kauf tackled Deer Valley's Champion moguls course a total of six times to land herself on the podium.

 In the last event of the 2015 season, Tom Rowley and Nessa Dziemian were crowned dual mogul champions at the USANA U.S. Freestyle National Championships.

 Hannah Kearney and Troy Murphy were crowned U.S. mogul champions at the USANA U.S. Freestyle Championships.

 Tom Rowley earned his first World Cup podium and best career finish at the FIS Freestyle mogul world cup finals.

 Hannah Kearney powered to a silver medal in moguls at World Championships behind winner Justine Dufour-Lapointe.
 Patrick Deneen just missed a medal in fourth.

 Olympic champion Hannah Kearney bid farewell to the Champion moguls run, finishing second at the Visa Freestyle International.
 Dylan Walczyk was second in men's moguls.